Resignation of Director

 7. National Company Law Tribunal (NCLT) Proceedings

-7.2 The NCLT shall then pass an order that the company shall stand dissolved from the date of the
+• 7.2 The NCLT shall then pass an order that the company shall stand dissolved from the date of the order.

 II.
 Taxation aspect

-Before remitting funds in the account of the shareholders, the Company shall meet all its tax obligations.
+Before remitting funds to the account of the shareholders, the Company shall meet all its tax obligations.

 III.
 FEMA aspect

-This aspect is considered in case the shareholder of the Company is foreign national/ non-resident in India.
-Subject to an order issued by NCLT in the case of voluntary liquidation of the company, AD bank shall allow remittance of funds to the shareholderssubject to the following:
+This aspect is considered in case the shareholder of the Company is a foreign national/ non-resident in India.
+Subject to an order issued by NCLT in the case of voluntary liquidation of the company, AD bank shall allow remittance of funds to the shareholders subject to the following:

-1. No objection or tax clearance certificate from Income tax department for the remittance
+1. No objection or tax clearance certificate from the Income tax department for the remittance

 2. Auditor certificate confirming that all liabilities in India have been fully paid up or adequately provided for

-3. Auditor certificate to the effect that the winding up is in accordance with the provisions of the companies act.
+3. Auditor certificate to the effect that the winding up is following the provisions of the Companies Act.

-4. In case of winding up otherwise than by court, an auditor certificate to the effect that there is no legal proceedings pending in any court in India against the applicant or the company under liquidation and there is no legal impediment in permitting the remittance.
+4. In case of winding up otherwise than by a court, an auditor certificate to the effect that no legal proceedings are pending in any court in India against the applicant or the company under liquidation and there is no legal impediment in permitting the remittance.

 Taxcellent - For All Chartered Accountants Services